NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 - I include timestamps when writing ongoing updates.
 - I write as if the next person to read the ticket has no prior context.
 - I explain every action taken, what was checked, what was changed, and what result it produced.
+- I stay neutral and professional in tone, while keeping notes easy to read.
+- I do not include unnecessary technical jargon if it doesn’t add value to the note.